sara-sabr/ITStrategy/presentations/en/2019-11-05-Working-in-the-open.md

   - Thousands of people working together
   - Various levels of contributions
 - Inner Source - Entire organization (even whole GC!), not just your branch or your team
-  - Lots of redundancies accross teams, branches and departments
+  - Lots of redundancies across teams, branches and departments
   - Opportunities to find and reuse solutions
 - Do not force collaboration (see [HBR Collaborative Overload](https://hbr.org/2016/01/collaborative-overload))
   - It has to come organically (people interested, similar issues, etc.)